richardsmythe/pyquantile/README.md

 # PyQuantile

 PyQuantile is a Python library that provides a fast quantile estimator for streamed data.
 It dynamically estimates the p-th quantile of a stream of incoming data points without storing them.
 Based on p-Squared algorithm for adjusting and updating markers.
-This is a work in progress and has some issues that need addressing.
+This project is a work in progress.

 - Small initial memory allocation (~2 MiB)
 - Handles millions of values with minimal memory impact